 Studies on Aging and Taste

+A recent NIDCD-funded study has shown that small variations in our genetic code can raise or lower our sensitivity to sweet tastes, which might influence a person’s desire for sweets.
+Scientists have also made progress in understanding how our sense of taste changes as we age.
 Older adults often decide what to eat based on how much they like or dislike certain tastes.
 Scientists are looking at how and why this happens in order to develop more effective ways to help older people cope better with taste problems.

-Scientists are also working to find out why some medications and medical procedures can have a harmful effect on our sense of taste and our sense of smell.
-They hope to come up with treatments to help restore the sense of taste to people who have lost it.
-Possible solutions include medicines and artificial food products that will allow older adults with taste disorders to enjoy food again.
+Scientists are also working to find out why some medications and medical procedures can have a harmful effect on our senses of taste and smell.
+They hope to develop treatments to help restore the sense of taste to people who have lost it.